 There are 13 fixed inspection sites in Maryland - 10 of which are operated by the CVED of the MSP, and three of which are operated by the CVSU of the MDTAP.
 These fixed sites are strategically located to provide the maximum coverage on interstate and U.S. truck routes.
-Unfortunately, several of our fixed facilities have been periodically closed for weeks or even months over the past years for renovations/repairs due to their age.
-Our Conowingo station in Harford County remains closed for the upcoming year and is not expected to re-open until late 2021 as a new scale house is constructed.
+Unfortunately, several of our fixed facilities have been periodically closed for weeks or even months for renovations/repairs due to their age.
+Our Conowingo station in Harford County remains closed for the upcoming year and is not expected to re-open until mid-2021 as a new scale house is constructed.
 While the facilities are closed, personnel work as temporary roving units along with the permanent roving units that are deployed out of the TWIS to intercept potential non-compliant trucks attempting to bypass stations on alternate routes.
 These roving teams also perform traffic enforcement.
 The roving units will stop trucks and perform inspections on safe shoulders or lots or on one of Maryland's ten mobile paved, pull-off locations throughout the state.

 Maryland now has 19 virtual weigh stations (VWS) operational throughout the state.
-The virtual weigh stations are located at various locations on MD-213, US-301, US-50 (2), US-40 (2), I-83, I-95 (4), I-695 (2), I-895 (2), I-81 (2), MD-695 & US-13.
+The virtual weigh stations are located at various locations on US-50, US-301, MD-213, I-95, I-83, US-40, I-895, I-81 and I-695.
 Our VWS at MD 32 has been decommissioned while the highway is being widened and reconstructed.
 At this time it is unknown if a new VWS will be built in the area.
 Ten of the stations are located near Maryland's toll highways and tunnels.
 These virtual sites have provided numerous pictures and reports used to identify potentially unsafe trucks in order to enhance highway safety.
 The Commercial Vehicle Enforcement Division (CVED) uses the images from these sites to plan enforcement actions and catch overweight CMVs such as dump trucks and tankers from taking rural bypass routes around our weigh stations and traveling overloaded across the Bay Bridge.
 Altogether, this web of facilities and agency partnerships has made Maryland a national leader in the number of inspections annually performed and number one in inspections performed per lane mile.
 On July 31, 2014, the American Transportation Research Institute (ATRI) released the results of a study titled, "Evaluating the Impact of Commercial Motor Vehicle Enforcement Disparities on Carrier Safety Performance."
 Within the study, ATRI developed a weighted formula to identify the "Top 10" high-performance states with the intent to allow "both industry and the enforcement community to benefit from the Best Practices of those leading states."
 Based on their methodology, Maryland placed 1st overall with a total of 73 points awarded, nearly double the points awarded to the 2nd ranking state.
 During September of 2015, Maryland was also awarded a "Comprehensive Investigations Award" by FMCSA for "the highest achieving comprehensive investigations program in fiscal year 2014."